KyleMayes/vulkanalia/tutorial/book/src/drawing/command_buffers.md

 The `flags` parameter specifies how we're going to use the command buffer.
 The following values are available:

-* `vk::CommandBufferUsageFlags::ONE_TIME_SUBMIT`: The command buffer will be rerecorded right after executing it once.
+* `vk::CommandBufferUsageFlags::ONE_TIME_SUBMIT` &ndash; The command buffer will be rerecorded right after executing it once.
-* `vk::CommandBufferUsageFlags::RENDER_PASS_CONTINUE`: This is a secondary command buffer that will be entirely within a single render pass.
+* `vk::CommandBufferUsageFlags::RENDER_PASS_CONTINUE` &ndash; This is a secondary command buffer that will be entirely within a single render pass.
-* `vk::CommandBufferUsageFlags::SIMULTANEOUS_USE`: The command buffer can be resubmitted while it is also already pending execution.
+* `vk::CommandBufferUsageFlags::SIMULTANEOUS_USE` &ndash; The command buffer can be resubmitted while it is also already pending execution.

 None of these flags are applicable for us right now.